a massive stink

 In 2013, a joint initiative between the Government of Singapore and World Toilet Organization led to Singapore’s first UN resolution, entitled “Sanitation for All”, calling for collective action to address the global sanitation crisis through the commemoration of World Toilet Day.
 The resolution was co-sponsored and adopted by 122 countries at the 67th session of the UN General Assembly in New York.
 On July 24, 2013, World Toilet Day on 19 November became an official UN day.

 Each year UN World Toilet Day calls on the global community to do more to address the sanitation crisis.
-The theme for 2015 is ‘Sanitation and Nutrition’.
+The theme for 2016 is “Toilets and Jobs.”

 World Toilet Day is THE day for action.
 It is the day to raise awareness about all the people who do not have access to a toilet, and the urgent need to end the sanitation crisis.
 And it is the day to stand up (or sit down or squat if you prefer) to do something about it.